 - 8 ounces dark or milk chocolate, chopped

 - Line a baking sheet with paper towel and set aside.
 Line another baking sheet with parchment paper and set aside.

 - Rinse the berries well under cool water.
-Spread onto paper-towel lined baking sheet and pat dry with additional paper towel.
+Spread onto paper-towel lined baking sheet and pat dry with additional paper towels.

-- In microwave safe bowls, heat the chocolates in 45 second bursts, stirring after each round, until chocolate is 90% melted.
-Continue stirring until totally melted, smooth and glossy.
+- In microwave safe bowls, heat the chocolates in 45 second bursts, stirring for 20 seconds after each round, until chocolate is 90% melted (about 3 times).
+Continue stirring until chocolate is totally melted, smooth and glossy.

 - When the berries are dipped, pour the remaining chocolate into pastry bags (or small sandwich baggies), snip a small corner of the end off, and drizzle the alternate chocolate over the dipped berry.
 IE: Drizzle white chocolate over a dark chocolate dipped strawberry.

 - Let berries stand for at least 30 minutes before serving.

 - Refer to post for instructions on how to melt chocolate in a double boiler.

 - Refer to post for more tips and tricks about making the perfect homemade chocolate covered strawberries!

 - If at any point the chocolate begins to harden during the dipping process, simply zap in microwave for another 10 – 12 seconds and stir until smooth.